bharshal/ai-gan/README.md

 Please see [Flow](https://github.com/bharshal/ai-gan/blob/master/flow.png) for an idea of what it is.
 Also please see [Block diagram](https://github.com/bharshal/ai-gan/blob/master/flow.png)

+Uses MTCNN for Face detection
+Uses DLib for face alignment
+Uses FaceNet for generating embeddings
+Uses pre-trained TF graph for speech recognition

+*code to train speech model for ypur words can be provided if needed *no training of models required, only inference performed

 ### This code is to be run on HiKey970 only.
 To run on x86_64 computer modifications are required (should be only done if you know what you are doing)